 “As you readily admit, Hiss, the transfer of territory of which you speak took place at a time when all animals, not only tigers, fought to take each other’s territory.
 What is now considered a crime was not then considered so.
 Therefore if no law was broken then, there is nothing to be put right now.”

 “Come Amir”, said Hiss, “what is morally wrong today cannot have been right yesterday, simply because it took place in the past.
 What’s wrong is wrong, regardless of when it happened.
-Or do you believe that morals change so quickly that it is wrong to steal on a Friday but right to steal on a Saturday?
+Or do you believe that morals change so quickly that stealing is wrong on Friday but right on Saturday?
 You surely cannot believe such a thing!”

 Hiss grinned and seemed to be encouraging the other animals to take his side.
 They however were waiting to see how things developed before choosing sides.